 Established in November 1991, NRSP is the largest Rural Support Programme in Pakistan in terms of scale and coverage.
 It has proven its success in its social mobilization philosophy and approach and demonstrated experiences of working with and fostering a countrywide network of grass roots community organizations and linking them with public and private service delivery organizations.

-NRSP works in all four provinces of Pakistan as well as in Azad Jummu & Kashmir and is operational in 61 Districts.
-Its activities are managed through 9 regional offices, 164 field units and more than 625 village branches and has organized about 3 million poor households into a network of around 200,000 Community Organizations.
+NRSP works in all four provinces of Pakistan as well as in Azad Jammu & Kashmir and is operational in 67 Districts.
+Its activities are managed through 9 regional offices, 190 field units and more than 730 village branches.
+It has organized about 3.2 million poor households into a network of over 400,000 Community Organizations.
 With sustained incremental growth, it is emerging as Pakistan’s leading engine for poverty reduction and rural development.

 The Small Grants and Ambassador’s Fund Program has two components.
 The first component, Small Grants, allows USAID to manage the flow of unsolicited proposals to contribute to the Mission’s overall objectives.
 The second component, the Ambassador’s Fund, intends to enhance the Chief of Mission’s outreach to the private sector and community groups to achieve shared objectives.
 SGAFP has concluded grant processing under both components.